Acadia Healthcare Leadership

 Executive Vice President, General Counsel

-Christopher L. Howard joined Acadia in February 2011 and has served as Acadia’s Executive Vice President, General Counsel and Secretary since that time.
-Before joining Acadia, Mr. Howard served as PSI’s Executive Vice President, General Counsel and Secretary from September 2005 to November 2010.
-Prior to joining PSI, Mr. Howard was a partner at of Waller Lansden Dortch & Davis, LLP, a law firm based in Nashville, Tennessee.
+Christopher L. Howard joined Acadia in February 2011 and has served as the Company’s Executive Vice President, General Counsel and Secretary since that time.
+Before joining the Company, Mr. Howard served as PSI’s Executive Vice President, General Counsel and Secretary from September 2005 to November 2010.
+Prior to joining PSI, Mr. Howard was a partner at Waller Lansden Dortch & Davis, LLP, a law firm based in Nashville, Tennessee.

 Bruce A. Shear

 Bruce A. Shear joined Acadia in February 2011 and has served as the Company’s Executive Vice Chairman and President since that time.
 Prior to joining the Company in 2011, Mr. Shear served as President, Chief Executive Officer and a director of PHC since 1980 and Treasurer of PHC from September 1993 until February 1996.
 From 1976 to 1980, he served as Vice President, Financial Affairs, of PHC.
 Our Board believes that Mr. Shear is qualified to serve as a director due to, among other things, his extensive knowledge of and experience in the healthcare industry and his knowledge of PHC.
 Mr. Shear has served on the Board of Governors of the Federation of American Health Systems for over fifteen years and is currently a member of the Board of Directors of the National Association of Psychiatric Health Systems.
 Since November 2003, Mr. Shear has been a member of the Board of Directors of Vaso Active Pharmaceuticals, Inc., a company marketing and selling over-the-counter pharmaceutical products that incorporate Vaso’s transdermal drug delivery technology.